PR is dead – how many times have we all heard this in the past couple of years?

 So, how do we continue guarding and protecting our companies’ reputations in times of constant crisis?
 Below are some of my most favorite tips by some of the people shaping today’s rapidly changing PR world.

 1. Be clear about what we do as PR professionals!
-Remember these 3 Ps: we position, we promote, we protect.
+Remember these 3 Ps

 2. Be brave and ask why!
 Don’t assume everything has been thought through.
 Have a quiet word with your CEO and have the courage to ask him WHY?
 Why things are done this way?
 Why are we doing this?